samchsu/cmii-exercise/README.md

 # CMII Technical Exercise - My Approach

-For the frontend, the The hardest part about this exercise was figuring out how to use Flask (I've only used Node.JS in the past) and finding a viable option to import a JSON Object and store it on a new Excel Spreadsheet.
+For the frontend, the hardest part about this exercise was figuring out how to use Flask (I've only used Node.JS in the past) and finding a viable option to import a JSON Object and store it on a new Excel Spreadsheet.
 I struggled with flask_excel before turning over to pandas, which gave me the ability to create a new spreadsheet and store the JSON Object data as a dataframe.
 From there, I saved the Excel File to the Flask Server, and converted it into a blob for my React Frontend to receive as a response.
 This blob will then be converted into a downloadable file and the Frontend will open the file window to download "my_selected_milestones.xlsx".

 # CMII Technical Exercise - Changes